Harry Potter and the IP empire

 History

 Firstly, a little explanation on the rights divide between J.K.
 Rowling and Warner Bros.
-The latter owns the film rights to the Happy Potter movies and TV series and Rowling owns the character rights.
+The latter owns the film rights to the Harry Potter movies and TV series and Rowling owns the character rights.

 This clear divide allows the author to control all use made by Warner Bros. and their licensees, so the story stays as close to her original intentions as possible.